markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Flexbox is able to evenly distribute the space of the parent element, the `<header>` element, between the children elements, the `<h1>` and `<nav>` links.
 What makes this more interesting is that both of those children by default are block-level elements and adding the context of flexbox overrides that default behavior.
 The `display: flex` declaration also automatically makes that `<header>` a "row" by default, so there's no need to explicitly declare it.

-> URKEL SAYS: To change a flexbox from a row layout to a column layout, you can use the property called `flex-direction` and give it a value of `column` and the box will lay out all of it's children vertically rather than horizontally.
+> **Pro-tip:** To change a flexbox from a row layout to a column layout, you can use the property called `flex-direction` and give it a value of `column` and the box will lay out all of it's children vertically rather than horizontally.

 There are just a few more things we want to do at this point.
 Notice how the navigation items seem to be up against the left-hand side, closer to the `<h1>`?
 Well we can adjust that easily using a property that works in flexbox containers called `justify-content`.

-> DEEP DIVE: The `justify-content` property is one that only applies to elements with a `display` property value of `flex` or `grid` (more on that later).
+> **Deep Dive:** The `justify-content` property is one that only applies to elements with a `display` property value of `flex` or `grid` (more on that later).
 It allows you to control spacing between child elements with the following values:
 >
 > - **`flex-start`**: This is the default value.
 It left justifies all of the elements in the container.
 > ![Flexbox with flex-start justification](assets/lesson-2/300-justify-flex-start.jpg)